matelakat/virtual-hypervisor/README.md

 Create a Custom XenServer/XCP iso
 =================================
 Remaster a XenServer/XCP iso, so that it installs automatically.
-Specify the downloaded iso file as a parameter.
+Specify the downloaded iso file as a parameter, and the target iso as the second.

-    ./scripts/create_customxs_iso.sh hypervisor.iso
+    ./scripts/create_customxs_iso.sh hypervisor.iso customxs.iso

-This script should create a file, called `customxs.iso`

 Create and Start the Virtual Hypervisor
 =======================================